Summary: Phosphatidylserine Review

 Early PS supplements were derived from animal brains (yuck!).
 The next incarnation of PS supplements were sourced from soybeans.
 Today, soy-based PS supplements are still super-popular, but some companies are turning to alternate PS sources — such as sunflower — as soy seems to be losing popularity.

-- The Geek is terrified of growing man-boobs, so I avoid soy products entirely.
+- The Geek is no soy boy, so I avoid soy products entirely.
 No interest in cow brains either, so these days I am taking sunflower-sourced PS supplements exclusively.

 The Problem: PS Declines with Age.